saashqdev/intake/README.md

 # inTake

-inTake is a self-hosted platform for deploying and managing applications, similar to Vercel, Railway, or Heroku. inTake provides automated deployment workflows, container orchestration, and infrastructure management capabilities while giving you full control over your infrastructure and data.
+Intake is a self-hosted platform for deploying and managing applications, similar to Vercel, Railway, or Heroku. inTake provides automated deployment workflows, container orchestration, and infrastructure management capabilities while giving you full control over your infrastructure and data.